luna-rs/luna/README.md

 # Goals
 Currently, the Runescape private server scene is plagued with somewhat of a dilemma.
 One half of servers are lightweight, easy to understand, but perform poorly; while the other half perform very well, but contain a lot of bloat and overcomplicated code.

-The goal of Luna (and its predecessor, Asteria) is to rectify this by being the 'middle ground'. being fast and scalable, while still being <b>relatively</b> lightweight and easy to understand.
+The goal of Luna (and its predecessor, Asteria) is to rectify this by being fast and scalable, while still being <b>relatively</b> lightweight and easy to understand.

 # Acknowledgements